Webflow-Examples/page-analyzer-app/README.md

 ### Setup Guide

-1. Run the following commabnds to install dependencies and start the local dev server.
+1. Run the following commands to install dependencies and start the local dev server.
 This will also set up an ngrok instance (you should see something random like a `https://xyz123-free.app` URL)

 ```sh
 npm install